-In order to understand the advantages and disadvantages of virtual notice board, the researchers referred to a paper written by Behzaidi (2011).
-In her investigation towards advantages and disadvantages of online educations, she stated that online education has greater flexibility which gives students more freedom.
-In addition, students are able to access the information from home or anywhere they prefer.
-This is agreed by Weber (2007) where he also stated that online technology really helps students to be flexible because it is available at any time and any place.
-Other than that, Behzaidi (2011) also stressed that online education can save time and money as compared to the conventional class which is a waste in commuting.
+In order to understand the pros and cons of a virtual notice board, the researchers referred to a paper written by Behzaidi (2011).
+In her investigation towards pros and cons of online educations, she stated that online education has greater flexibility which gives students more freedom.
+In addition, students are able to access the information from home or anywhere they want to.
+This is agreed by Weber (2007) where he also stated that online tecimology really helps students to be flexible because it is available at any times and places.
+Other than that, Behzaidi (2011) also stressed that online education can save time and money as compared to conventional class which wasted on commuting.
 However, the conventional method also claimed self-discipline among students which they need a little effort to come and get information whereas online education does not need such effort.
 The same thing goes for the case of conventional notice board, where it acquires students to go and read the notice board from time to time at specific locations in the campus to update information.

 On the other hand, the drawback for virtual notice board is it needs internet connection.
 If the server networks fail, it will break the communication process.
-Stressing on the weaknesses of online education, Badragheh (2011) claimed that online education entirely depends on internet connection.
+Stressing on the weakness of online education, Badragheh (2011) claimed that online education entirely depends on internet connection.
 If the connection fails, then the entire class needs to be canceled.
-Therefore, if we want to implement the virtual notice board in campus, we still need a hotspot to get internet connection.
-Unfortunately, there are certain places in campus which are not being provided with internet connection yet.
+Therefore, if we want to apply the virtual notice board in campus, we still need a hotspot to get internet connection.
+Unfortunately, there are certain places in campus which are not covered with internet connection yet.
 Furthermore, the server itself is always buffering and lagging which make users feel bored to access the internet.
-In addition, Michelson (2008) also stated that another weakness of the implementation of virtual notice board is that students cannot get immediate response.
-He said that instant messenger will not be effective when students are not at the computer for a day or long time which makes them cannot access the information through online.
-Furthermore, he also found that, students mostly preferred to have face to face communication for fast feedback rather than read through their inbox.

-The Downsides of Conventional Notice Board
+The Drawbacks of Conventional Notice Board

-One of the most obvious flaws in using the conventional notice board as a tool to deliver information is that it is not accessible everywhere and every time.
-This happens as the notice board is only placed at specific location in the campus.
-Students need to plan their ways to the notice board which is located such as at the Head of Programme's office, Academic Affairs office, lecture blocks and some other locations, just to update information.
-It is time and energy consuming to always go back and forth and read the notice board from time to time.
+The old method in delivering information, which is using wooden notice board, is not accessible everywhere and everytime.
+This is due to the fact that notice board is only placed at specific location in the campus.
+Students need to commute to the notice board which is located such as at the Head of Programme's office, Academic Affairs office, lecture blocks and some other locations, just to update information.
+It troubles them because it is time and energy consuming to always go and read the notice board from time to time.
 As a result, the information delivery will be limited and ineffective.

 According to Osamor et al. (2007), the wooden notice board is a flat solid object placed at strategic positions, makes it an object with notices and posters on it.
 They stated that when notices are being placed on the board, some of the old notices need to be removed and if not, with time, the notice boards will get filled up with the relevant and irrelevant notice messages.
-As a result of this, students might not take caution or overlook some of the new notices being displayed as it is time consuming to go through the whole notice board searching for relevant information.
-Osamor et al. (2007) also found that many states universities in the world still rely on wooden notice boards hanging on walls to display announcements.
-In addition, he stated that the overreliance of this practice in universities is still not enough to disseminate relevant information around as many problems are encountered.
-Osamor et al. (2007) listed 4 problems and disadvantages of using wooden notice boards as below:
+As a result of this, students might 110t take caution or overlook of any new notices being displayed as it is time consuming to go through the whole notice board searching for relevant notices.
+Osamor et al. (2007) also found that many states of the art and cutting edge universities in the world still rely on wooden notice board hanging on a wall to display announcements.
+In addition, he stated that the overreliance of this practice in a university is still not enough to pass relevant information around as many problems are encountered.
+Osamor et al. (2007) listed 4 problems and disadvantages of using wooden notice board as below: